1 | Scarlet kingsnake |

 Location: California, Oregon, extreme southern Washington, and Baja California.

-A kingsnake reaching a maximum of 117.5cm.
-Lampropeltis zonata lives in the far western USA, and has the classic coral snake mimicking pattern.
-Everyone’s favourite rhythm works in California, as this harmless snake has no red touching yellow, while plenty of red touching black.
+A medium-sized kingsnake, which reaches a record of of 117.5cm.
+Lampropeltis zonata lives in 3 states of the far western USA, and has the classic coral snake mimicking pattern.
+Everyone’s favourite rhyme still works in California, as this harmless snake has plenty of “red touching black”, and does indeed “venom lack”.

-California mountain kingsnakes mainly live in mountains, one of their hotspots being Yosemite National Park in the Sierra Nevada.
-They’re found in coniferous forest, pine-oak woodlands, chaparral and sage shrublands, usually in areas with plenty of rotting logs and rocks exposed to the sun, so that they can while away the hours basking in the warmth.
+California mountain kingsnakes mainly live at high altitudes, with one of their hotspots being Yosemite National Park in the Sierra Nevada.
+They’re found in coniferous forest, pine-oak woodlands, chaparral and sage shrublands, usually in areas with plenty of rotting logs and rocks exposed to the sun.
+This is important for survival, as it allows them to warm their bodies in the cooler mountainous climate.

 A 2003 study assessed 51 prey found inside wild California mountain kingsnakes.
-It revealed this to be a mainly reptile-eating kingsnake, unlike the prairie or mole kingsnakes, which prefer mammals.
-The diet consisted of 72.5% lizards, 11.8% lizard eggs, 11.8% mammals, and 3.9% birds.
-88% of the prey was ingested headfirst.
+It revealed this species to be heavily reliant on reptiles, unlike the prairie or mole kingsnakes, which prefer mammals.
+Their diet consisted of 72.5% lizards, 11.8% lizard eggs, 11.8% mammals, and 3.9% birds.
+Additionally, 88% of the prey was ingested headfirst.
 Species detected included the tiger whip-tailed lizard, western fence lizard, southern alligator lizard, Gilbert’s skink and water shrew.

 Meanwhile, one of their natural enemies is the fox.
-In April 2015, on Santa Catalina Island, a fox ran over to a California mountain kingsnake, bit its body, shook the snake around, and ran off into the bushes.
+In April 2015, on Santa Catalina Island, scientists watched as a fox ran over to a California mountain kingsnake, bit its body, shook the snake around, and ran off into the bushes.
 It then consumed the snake over 1 gluttonous hour.

 9 | Grey-banded kingsnake |